JackpunktG/bShell/README.md

 ### Functionality

+Welcome page and giving a list of upcoming important event

 #### Recipes

 Keeping all your cooking recipes you come across on hand

 - Search
 - Add
+- Remove

 #### Events